ksuderman/kshims/README.md

     ~/.kube/configs/*name*.
 When running kubectl through the shim (recommended) the local .kubeconfig kubeconfig will be used.
 - **login** [*namespace*] *container*<br/>
     Uses kubectl exec to open a Bash shell in the given pod/container.
-Only enough of the container ID to be unique is needed.
+Only enough of the container ID to be unique is needed.<br/>
+    `$> k login my-namespace my-pod`<br/>
     `$> k login job`
 - **namespace**<br/>
     Sets the default namespace for the current kubectl context